DIY Four-Leafed Clover Shamrock Felt Pin

-I kind of feel a little bit silly running around town on Saint Patrick’s Day all decked out in a green dress or top or whatever.
-I know, I know there are people that totally rock fedoras and feather boas but I think that happens a weensy bit later than I tend to be out these days!
+I feel a little silly running around town on Saint Patrick’s Day; all decked out in a green dress or top.
+I know some people rock fedoras and feather boas, but I think that happens a little later than I tend to be out these days!

-I guess I feel like I’m too old to be wearing green so as to not get pinched.
-But I like the whole holiday and all of that jazz and I want to do something festive.
-So today I busted out my felt collection and embroidery floss and made myself a sweet, simple shamrock (or four-leaf clover) pin to rock around town come March 17!
+I guess I feel like I’m too old to wear green so as not to get pinched.
+But I like the whole holiday and that jazz, and I want to do something festive.
+So today, I busted out my felt collection and embroidery floss and made myself a sweet, simple shamrock (or four-leaf clover) pin to rock around town come March 17!

 - Scissors